ranga27/lnl-portal/README.md

 https://cloud.google.com/build/docs/configuring-builds/use-community-and-custom-builders?hl=en-GB#creating_a_custom_builder

-Use Ubuntu 20.04(focal) to create the comtanier image.
+Use Ubuntu 20.04(focal) to create the contanier image.
 Ensure Docker version installed should be same as the one used in GCB.
 At the time of writing it was 20.10.4.
 For latest check: https://cloud.google.com/build/docs/interacting-with-dockerhub-images#working_with_docker_client_versions

 Follow: https://docs.docker.com/engine/install/ubuntu/